 - The purpose of the copy.

 - Name of the person on record.

 - The number of copies requested.

 Vermont’s current population is 623,690 ranking 30th in the nation for population density.
-Vermont’s population, however, is shrinking each year slightly by .12%.
-Vermont is quite small with only 9,614 square miles of area.
+It’s population, however, is shrinking each year slightly by .12% and is quite small with only 9,614 square miles of area.
 There are 67.9 people per square mile.
 Burlington is the state's largest city with just over 10,000 people living there.
 Vermont became a State on March 4, 1791.